 Maintenance Item

-• Standard drywall screws and anchors don't hold well in plaster -- use plaster-specific anchors
+• Regular drywall anchors don't work well in plaster -- use anchors made for plaster walls

-• Hire a plasterer (not a drywall contractor) for repairs -- the techniques are different
+• For repairs, hire a plasterer -- not a drywall contractor.
+The techniques are completely different

 What to do

-Small cracks: joint compound and mesh tape.
-Large hollow sections: plaster washers to re-key the wall before patching, or replace the section with blueboard and skim coat.
-Don't skim over active moisture problems -- find the source first.
+Small cracks: use joint compound and mesh tape.
+Large hollow sections: use plaster washers to re-attach the wall before patching, or replace that section with blueboard and a skim coat.
+Always find and fix any moisture problem before you patch -- don't just cover it up.

 Oil-to-Gas Conversions & Old Tanks